thussenthan/thussenthan/README.md

 Here are a few projects I've worked on:

-1. **[NLP](https://github.com/thussenthan/NLP)**: An enhanced benchmark for evaluating citation quality in LLM-generated text, building on the ALCE framework for COS484 at Princeton.
+1. **[NLP](https://github.com/thussenthan/NLP)**: An enhanced benchmark for evaluating citation quality in LLM-generated text, building on the ALCE framework (for the COS484 course at Princeton).
 2. **[Senior Thesis](https://github.com/thussenthan/Senior-Thesis_2024)**: A computational study investigating how modulating noradrenergic input affects eyeblink conditioning performance through advanced data processing and statistical analysis for my Princeton University Senior Thesis.
 3. **[Freezerworks Processor](https://github.com/thussenthan/Freezerworks-Processor)**: A Python-based GUI application that automates lab processes, including sample processing, cell freezing, and aliquot assignments in the Freezerworks system, made for the Sholler Lab at the Penn State College of Medicine.